Training Curriculum

 Didactic Educational Training

-- Fellows participate in weekly ICH ID Case Discussion and Literature Review sessions with all ICH ID Faculty.
-They also attend the ID Fellows Friday Case Conference when applicable or when interested, and attend and often present at the monthly joint Duke and UNC ICH ID Conference.
+• Fellows participate in weekly ICH ID Case Discussion and Literature Review sessions with all ICH ID Faculty.
+They also attend the weekly ID Fellows Friday Case Conference and attend a monthly multi-center Transplant ID Case Conference.
+Fellows are encouraged to attend the American Society of Transplantation’s annual American Transplant Congress and/or the AST Fellows Symposium on Transplantation.

 Additional Educational Opportunities